April 21, 2022

 Our team studies blood samples from childhood cancer survivors to try to identify the subtle changes in the blood that can predict AML and MDS and, potentially, other diseases in these patients.
 We want to characterize these subtle genetic changes in childhood cancer survivors and how those changes are influenced by other clinical factors.
 We hope to harness this new knowledge as we develop ways to prevent or decrease the severity of these late effects in childhood cancer survivors.

 How did you become interested in your field?

 I am a childhood cancer survivor!
 I had Hodgkin’s Lymphoma when I was 12 years old.
 I have wanted to be a pediatric hematology/oncology physician since I went through therapy myself.
 This also fuels my unique interest in survivorship.

 How does your work in the lab influence your work in the clinic and vice versa?

 This work could really change how we view and treat our childhood cancer survivors in the future.
 I have really enjoyed talking to our patients and their families many years after their therapy and learning more about the long-term effects of treatment.
 This has changed the way I talk to my patients who are currently undergoing therapy.

 What about being a researcher differs from what people might expect?

-Outside of our lab on the 12th floor.
-The views are amazing — so much sunlight, and it is always quiet.
+Outside of our lab on the 12th floor where the views are amazing.
+There is so much sunlight, and it is always quiet.
 When I have had a busy clinic day and then am processing patient samples in the evenings, it is nice to have a quiet and calm place to decompress.